Oil down near $123 on demand concerns

 On Monday, ratings agency Standard & Poor's cut Greece's long-term ratings to 'selective default' in a widely expected move.

-Zhang noted that the ECB's first tranche had been widely credited for the market rally in many risky assets which started at the end of 2011.
+Analysts and traders said the extra liquidity from the LTRO was helping to keep oil markets buoyant.

-"I don't see a sharp correction given the supply side risks and the huge amount of liquidity in the market," added Commerzbank's Fritsch.
+"I don't see a sharp correction given the supply side risks and the huge amount of liquidity in the market," said Commerzbank's Fritsch.

-The market is estimating that about 500 billion euros will be injected by the ECB, but Fritsch said some estimates ranged up to 1 trillion euros.
+The market is estimating that about 500 billion euros will be injected into the market by the ECB, but Fritsch said some estimates ranged up to 1 trillion euros.
 "If some of that money flows into commodity markets, that will push up prices," he said.